 ✔ Book your trip well in advance

 Summer is peak season for visitors to New Zealand and if you’ve read up until now, you’ll understand why.
-In 2017, a record-breaking 3.7 million international visitors descended on our shores, a sizable chunk of whom came during the summer months.
+In 2017, a record-breaking 3.7 million international visitors descended on our shores, a sizeable chunk of whom came during the summer months.
 For a hiker keen to experience our Great Walks, it’s the most popular time of year which means places on guided hikes and spaces in DOC huts are at a premium.

 Accommodation in popular holiday destinations can also be scarce, so it’s worth booking your trip, accommodation and activities well in advance if you intend to travel over the summer months.